Aer Lingus: 1970s to 1990s

 Between 1987 and 1989, new Boeing 737s arrived to replace the older ones, and six Fokker 50s were added to the Commuter fleet.
 During 1990, after the passage of the deregulation act for the airline industry in Ireland, Aer Lingus reconsidered its operational policies.
 It retired the BAC One-Elevens and replaced them with five new 737s.
 In 1991, four Saab 340Bs arrived at the commuter division to replace the Short 360 aircraft.
 By 1992, Aer Lingus's entire original 737-200 fleet had been replaced and it was now the first carrier in the world operating all three versions of the second-generation 737.
 These were the −300, −400 and −500 series, although the −300 did not stay long in Aer Lingus service.

 In 1994, Aer Lingus started direct services between Dublin and the United States using the Airbus A330 and in May of that year, Aer Lingus operated the first A330-300 ETOPS service over the North Atlantic.
 This led to the phasing out of the Boeing 747 and the briefly operated Boeing 767-300ER.
 On 2 October 1995, the Boeing 747 service ceased operations after twenty-five years of service.
-By that time, over eight million people had travelled across the Atlantic in Aer Lingus Boeing 747s.
+By that time, over eight million people had travelled across the Atlantic in Aer Lingus 747s.
 The late 1990s saw Aer Lingus return to Belfast with service to New York via Shannon.
 It also added Newark Liberty International Airport as a destination, but discontinued these flights in 2001.

+In 1995 Aer Lingus sold Copthorne Hotels, a chain of 18 hotels in the UK, France and Germany and originally founded by British Caledonian, to cut operating loses.
+Aer Lingus had owned the chain since 1987.

-The first Airbus short-haul aircraft arrived in 1998 in the form of the A321, initially to mainly operate the Dublin-Heathrow route.
-Six were delivered in 1998 and 1999 and three of these continue in service today.
-The first A320 was delivered in 2000, with three more added to the fleet by 2001.
+The first Airbus short-haul aircraft arrived in 1998 in the form of the Airbus A321, initially to mainly operate the Dublin-Heathrow route.
+Six were delivered in 1998 and 1999.
+The first Airbus A320 was delivered in 2000, with three more added to the fleet by 2001.